The Elliot Lewis Center Team

 Additionally, she will be earning a dual Masters in Social Work and Public Health from BU over the next couple years.
 Her favorite part of the job is being part of a strong, supportive team and getting to know each individual patient.
 When she isn’t at work or studying, Amy enjoys spending time with family, running, and cooking.

-Kelly Luciani, Clinical Research Assistant
+Kelly Luciani, Clinical Research Coordinator

 Kelly began working with The Elliot Lewis Center following her graduation from Boston College in May 2016, where she received her Bachelor’s of Science in Biochemistry.
 Kelly loves having the opportunity to learn about Multiple Sclerosis firsthand and expanding her knowledge in the field of neurology.
 Her favorite part of the job has been getting to build connections with patients and their families, as well as getting to know the MS team!
-As the Research Assistant, Kelly interacts with clinical trial patients through The Elliot Lewis Center’s research arm, Dragonfly Research.
+As the Research Coordinator, Kelly interacts with clinical trial patients through The Elliot Lewis Center’s research arm, Dragonfly Research.
 Kelly hopes to one day attend medical school and pursue a career as a physician.
 In her free time Kelly loves exploring Boston, looking for the best sandwiches in the city, as well as hiking and spending time with family and friends.

 Alexandra Potts, Clinical Assistant